Want to learn more about Northeastern?

-The MPH offers two concentrations to choose from depending on student interest:
+The MPH offers three concentrations to choose from depending on student interest:

 The Public Health Promotion concentration prepares students to educate, lead, conduct research, serve, and advocate for public health in a variety of settings.
 Additionally, students will be prepared to pursue terminal degrees in the behavioral, epidemiological, or environmental health sciences, as well as health-related law and policy, and health care administration.